-During law school, Representative Fishbein worked full-time as a clerk at the New Britain Superior Court and upon graduation in 2001 passed the Connecticut Bar.
+During law school, Representative Fishbein worked full-time as a clerk at the New Britain Superior Court, and upon graduation in 2001 passed the Connecticut Bar.
 In July of 2002, Representative Fishbein joined his father, Norman, at Fishbein Law Firm, LLC, in Wallingford, where he continues to practice law primarily devoted to civil litigation in Connecticut’s state and federal courts.
 In 2005, he became licensed to practice before the United States Supreme Court.

-A member of the Wallingford Town Council since January of 2010, Representative Fishbein has consistently sought out differing opinions and engaged in hours of personal research on important issues before making a decision.
+In addition to his service to the state, Representative Fishbein has been a member of the Wallingford Town Council since January of 2010, and he has consistently sought out differing opinions and engaged in hours of personal research on important issues before making a decision.
 As such, he says there is hardly a decision he has made in the Town Council Chambers he would have handled differently.
 A proponent of small government, Representative Fishbein has never voted for a tax increase during his time on the Town Council.

 In 2012, Representative Fishbein was appointed to serve on the State of Connecticut’s Board of Firearms Permit Examiners (BFPE), and served as Vice-Chairman and Secretary.
 Representative Fishbein resigned his positon on the BFPE before taking the oath of office for State Representative.

 Craig enjoys the shooting sports, hiking, fishing, vegetable gardening, and ice hockey.
 A lifelong fan of the Boston Red Sox and New York Rangers, many people say that he bleeds “Ranger Blue.”
 Representative Fishbein and his wife Rhonda have been married for 28 years